na-na-hi/renget/archive/gedg-cbuild.md

 THIS IS BAD!

 When we discuss libraries later, we'll see the importance of stopping the build process before the linking stage.
-Of course, now that you understand that the compiler had these different stages, there is no harm running
+Of course, now that you understand that the compiler has these different stages, there is no harm running

 ```bash
 gcc main.c
 ./a.out
 ```

-to do all four steps, run the program, and print the same result.
+to do all four steps and then run the program, printing the same result.
 For our purposes, if there is anything you need to take away from this, it's that it is useful to understand how to stop the build process before the linking stage.

 ### CMake

-In order to make the compilation process easier for large projects, makefiles can be used to specify build details.
+In order to make the build process easier for large projects, makefiles can be used to specify build details.
 The reason why you would want one is not obvious yet, because so far this program compiles easily in one line.
 I won't go through creating makefiles from scratch, but we'll use CMake to create makefiles for us.
+If you want an idea of how a makefile works, you can look at an example with C++ [here](https://youtu.be/_r7i5X0rXJk).
+For an in depth look, I refer you to the official [GNU Make documentation](https://www.gnu.org/software/make/manual/).

 CMake involves the use of high-level 'targets' that represent libraries and binaries as well as our own custom targets.
 To get our feet wet, we should try using CMake for the most basic of examples.
 First lets clean up what we built with gcc.